DmitryTokyo/async-chat-gui/README.md

 - --host - an IP address or address of host.
 - --port_out - port for reading messages.
+- --server - save your server configuration to config file.
+- --user_hash - user account hash.
 - --port_in - port for sending messages.
-- --user_hash - user account hash.
-- --path - chat file path, for example `./chat.txt`.
+- --nickname - your chat nickname.
+- --user_conf - save user configuration to file.

 Also you can set argument by putting the environment variables in a config file, for example `config.ini`.
 The config file syntax - key=value.

+## Files

+`server.py` - server side script.
+`client` - client side script.
+`config.py` - start arguments configurations.